Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 Based on our requirements we can clearly see that UI has three states: joke (when a joke is displayed), loading and error.
 We'll be implemeting each of them one by one starting from the snapshot tests, providing the implementation and verifying it by tests (It's the flow that I consider close to TDD).

-If you don't know how snapshot tests work I suggest reviewing the library docs https://github.com/pointfreeco/swift-snapshot-testing or in one of my blog posts { here will be the link when I move it }.
+If you don't know how snapshot tests work I suggest reviewing the library docs https://github.com/pointfreeco/swift-snapshot-testing or in one of my blog posts ➡️ ["Testing" section](https://www.mobiledevdiary.com/posts/testing-swiftdata-and-the-query-property-wrapper-through-an-example/#testing).

 Let's start with the first snapshot test covering state when a joke is displayed ⤵️